FadriPestalozzi/WeekdayWallpaperChanger/README.md

 # Weekday Wallpaper Changer for Windows 11

+Ever wondered what day it is?

+What if your screen could tell you WITHOUT words - simply by showing you one of your favorite background images?

+Introducing the WeekdayWallpaperChanger!

-Automatically change your desktop wallpaper background according to each weekday using a predefined set of 7 images.
+This intuitive tool guides you to setup an automatically changing background according to each weekday using a predefined set of 7 images.

 ## Table of Contents